[Home] [About Us] [How to Order] [FAQs] [Guide to Family History Research]

 Digital Voice Recorder

 “Tape” recorders are beginning to be a thing of the past.
 New voice recorders capture the spoken word in digital files instead of on magnetic tape.
-That means you can record Great Uncle Curt telling the story about stealing the neighbor’s chickens and attach it to his record in Family Tree Maker 2009 in the “media pane.”
+That means you can record Great Uncle Curt telling the story about stealing the neighbor’s chickens and attach it to his record in Family Tree Maker 2013 in the “media pane.”

 Discarded Toys

 When it’s time to get rid of your computer, be sure the data is wiped off the hard drive.
-Deleting the files doesn’t get rid of them, they’re still in the Recycle Bin.
+Deleting the files doesn’t get rid of them, they’re still in the recycle bin.
 Emptying that doesn’t get rid of the files; they’re still on the disc in fragments waiting to be overwritten.
 Even if your hard drive crashes, the files are still there.
 The absolutely secure solution to this problem is to open the computer case, pull out the hard drive and take a big hammer to it.
 More elegant, but less certain, is to have a computer-savvy person run disc-wiping software on the drive.

 If there’s a disaster of some kind and your homeowner’s insurance company requires you to turn in your smoke- or water-damaged computer, pull out that hard drive before you turn it in.

 Don’t rely on passwords to keep people out of your computer.
 It’s a simple matter to work around a Windows password on a user account.
 And it’s equally simple to disable a password set at the BIOS level (one that comes up before Windows ever loads).
-If you do need reliable computer security, look into software called “Pretty Good Privacy.”

 Your Toys After You’re Gone

 You’ve been told you can’t take it with you when you die.
 Sure, you can.
 You can take your computer passwords with you.
 A genealogist I knew maintained a website for his favorite cemetery—it was one of my favorites, too.
 He’d posted photos and information and created a really useful site.
 Then he died and took his passwords to heaven with him.
 No one could get into the site, his e-mail was password-protected, his bank accounts for automatic billing were closed, his ISP didn’t get paid, the site went to never-never-land.
+[Thank goodness, for the Way Back Machine (http://archive.org/web/web.php).
+If you saved the URL for some website that's gone to never-never-land, you have a shot at seeing it again.]

 Bottom line: make a list of your accounts and their passwords and clip it to your will.
 Update it on your birthday every year if you’re still alive.